JCPedroza/algorithms-and-data-structures-ts/README.md

 This repository contains

 - Implementations of algorithms and data structures
-- Solutions to problems and prompts (like the ones at Project Euler)
+- Solutions for problems, prompts, and challenges
-- Solutions to some classic interview questions
+- Solutions for some classic interview questions

 ## Installation